CDanti/odin-landing-page/README.md

 This link should bring you to the <span style="font-weight: bold">example</span> landing page I am expected to recreate: https://cdn.statically.io/gh/TheOdinProject/curriculum/main/foundations/html_css/project/odin-project.png

-This link shold bring you to the current website page I've designed: https://cdanti.github.io/odin-landing-page/
+This link shold bring you to the current website page I've designed.
+My next goal would be to completely personalize the page while linking to my future projects to create a portfolio: https://cdanti.github.io/odin-landing-page/

 Note: You may notice a few different css styling files.
 This was done for clarity when reading and understanding the files.
 Each page is dedicated to a different section/layer of the webpage.